Home Projects (upkeep/repair/mods/cool sh*t/advice/question)

 Re: Home Projects (upkeep/repair/mods/cool sh*t/advice/quest

 I agree totally on this.
 Got a brand new one when the tornado tore our's off.
 Got the motion sensing one.
 My dad had one and it would come on if a gnat flew by.
 Mine?
 Nope..need a jet I think.
 If I flip the switch to on it does nothing.
 Flick it off and back on and it comes on...for 15 sec then it's off again unless you go out and move around it.
 That sux when its raining or something and I just want to look out at night without going out in the rain or the cold.
 I have it set to the twitchiest setting and still it is like it is .
-Wish I hadn't been so 'techie' and insisted on this one.
+Wish I hadn't been so 'techie' and insisted on this one.10.
+Motion detecting/dawn/dusk sensing lights, and why it's so hard for the local hardware stores to carry ANYthing in this class that isn't complete junk?

 --------------------------------------------